uwplse/pumpkin-pi/README.md

 4. **Escaping Sigma Types**: the type B (like `vector T n`) is the type A (like `{ s : sigT (vector T) & projT1 s = n}`) escaping the sigma type

-In general, DEVOID can lift functions and proofs across **any equivalence that can be described by a configuration with a certain form**.
+In general, CARROT can lift functions and proofs across **any equivalence that can be described by a configuration with a certain form**.
 For change that don't fall into the above four buckets, you need to supply the configuration for that equivalence yourself.
 This is not yet documented here due to time constraints (I promise I will document it soon).
 For now, check out two examples: switching between unary and binary natural numbers [here](/plugin/coq/nonorn.v), and an easier refactoring of constructors [here](redacted).

-# Getting Started with DEVOID
+# Getting Started with CARROT

 This section of the README is a getting started guide for users.
 Please report any issues you encounter to GitHub issues, and please feel free to reach out with questions.

-## Building DEVOID
+## Building CARROT

-The only dependency you need to install yourself in order to use DEVOID is Coq 8.8.
+The only dependency you need to install yourself in order to use CARROT is Coq 8.8.
-DEVOID also depends on a
+CARROT also depends on a
 [Coq plugin library](redacted) which is included as a submodule automatically in the build script, and on the [fix-to-elim](redacted) plugin, which is also included.
-To build DEVOID, run these commands:
+To build CARROT, run these commands:

 ```
 cd plugin
 ./build.sh
 ```

-## Using DEVOID
+## Using CARROT

 For an overview of how to use the tool, see [Example.v](/plugin/coq/examples/Example.v) and [minimal_records.v](/plugin/coq/minimal_records.v).